sozu/py-pyracmon/README.md

     post = r.p
 ```

-Above code shows the basic flow of selecting operation by SQL.
+Above code shows the basic flow of execution of SELECT query.

-1. Creates `Expressions` object contains columns and aliases of their tables to select.
+1. Creates `Expressions` object which contains columns and aliases of their tables to select.
-    - As well as *models*, raw expressions are also available.
+    - As well as *models*, raw expressions like `COUNT(*)` are also available.
 2. Creates `Conditional` object, and then obtatins conditional clause starting with `WHERE` and parameters used in it.
     - There are many functions to create `Conditional` object like `Q.in_()`.
 3. Executs SQL on `Statement` object.
 Range condition and its parameters are added in both SQL and parameter list.
-4. Obtains *model objects* from each row. `read_row()` parses a row and returns an object which exposes *model objects* via its attributes named by each alias.
+4. Obtains *model objects* from each row. `read_row()` parses a row and returns an object which exposes *model objects* via its attributes named by the alias given to `select()`.

 See API documentation for further information.

 ### Graph declaration and construction

-Former sections show the way to obtain record values as *model objects*, on the other hand, the way to deal with them is not considered, that is, how to return the to the caller and how to represent them to the application user. `Graph` is introduced to take that role.
-This section shows the way to gather obtained *model objects* and any other values into a `Graph` with keeping their relationships.
+Previous section shows the way to get *models* by joining query. `Graph` is convenient object to return them with their relational structure.

 Suppose you want a structured list of blogs like below.